khoanguyen-dev/cassis-ia-poc/README.md

 # Project Name: Cassis IA Proof of Concept

 ## Description
-La preuve de concept du projet CASSIS IA.
+The proof of concept of the projet CASSIS IA.
+This project provides a web interface for managing database entries.
+It includes functionality to detect duplicate entries, add new entries, or replace existing ones.

 ## Features
 - Data import/export from Excel and CSV files.
-- Integration with other data sources (e.g. medCHUV).
+- Add new entries via text input or file upload
-- AI-powered duplicate detection and embeddings.
+- Detect and resolve duplicate entries
-- Structured data outputs.
-- Laravel front-end with Filament package.
+- Replace existing entries or add them as new

+## Technologies Used
+- **Frontend**: React, Bootstrap
+- **Backend**: Flask, PostgreSQL
+- **APIs**: OpenAI GPT for text processing

 ## Requirements
 - Python 3.8+